 -

 We recommend using the steps in this article for multilingual sites.
-However, if you are using SharePoint Server versions earlier than 2019, see Using the variations feature for multilingual sites.
+However, if you're SharePoint Server versions earlier than 2019, see Using the variations feature for multilingual sites.

 -